serverless/blog/posts/2017-11-27-ultimate-list-serverless-announcements-reinvent.md

 **Last Updated:** 11/27/17 @ 8:28AM PST

-It's that time of the year.
+It's that time of the year, the Christmas-comes-early for cloud developers.

-That's right, [AWS re:Invent](https://reinvent.awsevents.com/).
-It's Christmas-comes-early for cloud developers.
-We get to hear about the biggest new products AWS is releasing.
-It's the place where [Lambda was introduced in 2014](https://www.youtube.com/watch?v=9eHoyUVo-yg).
+Everyone, are you ready for [AWS re:Invent](https://reinvent.awsevents.com/)?

-We're expecting amazing announcements in the serverless realm this year.
+This is where [AWS Lambda was introduced in 2014](https://www.youtube.com/watch?v=9eHoyUVo-yg), and we're expecting more huge announcements in the serverless realm this year.
 AWS has gone all-in on serverless, and we can't wait to see the improvements they're making.

 This post is _the_ place to understand what is announced and why it affects you, the intrepid Serverless developer.
 We'll be updating throughout the week with all of the latest announcements.